-A minimum of three staff provide care for the young people at Mulberry House by means of a flexible rota between 8:00am and 10:00pm each day, seven days per week.
+A minimum of two staff provide care for the young people at Maple House by means of a flexible rota between 8:00am and 10:30pm each day, seven days per week.
 Depending on the needs of the young people, additional staff will be sought.
-During the night there will be two staff, typically this will be on sleep in duties, between the hours of 10:00pm and 8:00am.
+During the night there will be two staff, who will be on sleep in between the hours of 10:00pm and 8:00am.
+This is risk assessed to ensure their safety around going missing.

-The staff we employ are selected for their ability to deal with the young person's concerns and problems in a professional, caring and nurturing manner and that they have the necessary interpersonal skills to talk with children in a calming, diplomatic, understanding manner, taking into account an individual's beliefs, thoughts and practices.
+The staff we employ are selected for their ability to deal with the young person's concerns and problems in a professional, caring, and nurturing manner and that they have the necessary interpersonal skills to talk with children in a calming, diplomatic, understanding manner, considering an individual's beliefs, thoughts, and practices.
 Staff work with the young people in a non-institutionalised manner, friendly but firm, setting boundaries which are reliable without being too rigid.
 We believe that young people only grow and mature if they are allowed to take calculated risks, gradually taking more responsibility for their own lives and behaviour.

 All new staff receive induction training regarding our policies and procedures with particular detail to Child Protection issues, avoidance of confrontation and confidentiality.
 Following this they embark on a 3-month Induction programme.
 All staff receive training in First Aid, Food Hygiene, Health and Safety at work, Moving and Handling, Fire training, and Physical Intervention training in the form of Team Teach.
-The company provide a robust level of training around attachment disorder following the PACE model.
-We have two qualified trainers employed within the organisation who will revisit this training regularly and often centre refresher sessions around young people in placement.
 All staff will begin to complete an in house continual professional development programme, seven days after starting employment.
 Other training will be provided as deemed necessary in order to support the needs of the home.

-Each staff member receives regular meaningful supervision on a one to one basis, this involves meeting with their line manager for a supervision which covers areas of casework, personal development and training needs.
-Notes will be made during the supervision and these will record the salient points of the meeting.
-A copy of these points will be given to the staff member to read and sign if they are in agreement that they reflect the main points of the discussion.
-Staff will also have an annual appraisal which enables staff to talk about their performance in their work future training needs and career development.
+Each staff member receives regular meaningful supervision on a one-to-one basis, this involves meeting with their line manager for a supervision which covers areas of casework, personal development, and training needs.
+Notes will be made during the supervision, and these will record the salient points of the meeting.
+A copy of these points will be given to the staff member to read and sign if they agree that they reflect the main points of the discussion.
+Staff will also have an annual appraisal which enables staff to talk about their performance in their work future training needs. and career development.
 In addition, staff team meetings are held each week, helping to create a team who are able to work constructively and consistently together.
 There will also be thorough and detailed handover process between each shift to improve in the homes consistency and make sure that there are no shortfalls in the day to day running of the home and the care delivered to the young people.